xerolinux/XeroWiki/docs/distro.md

 However, if your questions are related to your specific hardware, I may not have the answers you're looking for, as my knowledge is limited to what works on my own systems.
 For hardware-specific queries, your best resources are the [**ArchWiki**](https://wiki.archlinux.org){:target="_blank"}, or our custom **ChatGPT A.I.** available on **Discord**.

-That's it, there ain't much to it.
-Launch our toolkit from the dock, update system first, and have fun shaping the distro to your liking...
+That's it, there ain't much to it. he rest is in your capable hands now.
+Dive into the toolkit, poke around, and see if there’s anything that catches your fancy.
+Just don’t blame me if you get lost in the endless sea of tweaks and options 🎉